balzac-lang/balzac/docs/source/escrow.rst

 --------------------

-The protocol seen so far has a dangerous vulnerability: it is secure only if both participants are extremely  honest.
-Indeed, either Alice might refuse to sign ``T_B`` after receiving the item, hence causing Bob to lose money; or Bob might refuse to sign ``T_A`` while not sending the item, so causing Alice to lose the money.
-In both cases, the bitcoin stored within transaction ``T`` are lost.
+The protocol seen so far has a dangerous vulnerability: it is secure only if both participants are honest.
+Indeed, either Alice might refuse to send her signature after receiving the item, hence causing Bob to lose money; or Bob might refuse to send his one while not sending the item, so causing Alice to lose the money.
+In both cases, the bitcoins stored within transaction ``T`` are lost.

-A possible solution to this problem is to entitle a third participant the role of arbiter, to decide in case of problems.
+A possible solution to this problem is to entitle a third participant the role of arbiter, trusted by both Alice and Bob, to decide in case of problems.
 Indeed, transaction ``T`` is modified into a *2-of-3* multi signature schema:

 .. code-block:: btm

-	//Carl's public key
+	// Carl's public key
 	const kCpub = pubkey:02ede655785dacac6d6985588f6558be2d318012ee36067d3227871d350678c132

 	transaction T {
 		input = A_funds: sig(kA)
-		output = 1BTC: fun(x, y). versig(kApub, kBpub, kCpub; x, y)
+		output = 1 BTC: fun(x, y). versig(kApub, kBpub, kCpub; x, y)
 	}

 Transaction ``T`` can be redeemed either with the signatures of Alice and Bob, or with the ones of Alice and the arbiter, or with the ones of Bob and the arbiter.
+In case of dispute, the arbiter (Carl) will send his signature either to Alice or Bob.

+For example, assume he decided to refund Alice.
+In this case, she can instantiate Carl's signature and create the transaction ``T_A`` to get her bitcoins back, as follows:

 .. code-block:: btm

-	transaction T_B (sig1:signature, sig2:signature) {
-		input = T: sig1 sig2
-		output = 1BTC: fun(x). versig(kBpub; x)
-	}
+	const sigC = sig:<hex string made by Carl> [kCpub]

-	transaction T_A (sig1:signature, sig2:signature) {
+	transaction T_A {
-		input = T: sig1 sig2
+		input = T: sig(kA) sigC
-		output = 1BTC: fun(x). versig(kApub; x)
+		output = 1 BTC: fun(x). versig(kApub; x)
 	}